How did Keller's Farmstand begin? Generations of farmers!

-Our family originated in Bavaria, Germany.
-In the mid-1800s, they made the trek to America.
-Land was purchased along River Road on the north side of Naperville, Illinois.
-Farming started around 1852.
+Our family originated in Germany.
+In the mid-1800s, Adam Keller made the trek to America.
+He purchased land along River Road on the north side of Naperville, Illinois and started farming around 1852.
 The first Frank Keller grew up on that River Road farm.
 During hard times, he worked as a cashier at The Naperville Bank and then returned to farming on a new farm along Ogden Avenue in unincorporated Naperville.

 Frank Jr. was born in 1911 and farmed with his father.
 The farm on Ogden Avenue was primarily a dairy operation, but a wide variety of crops were raised including apples, grapes, raspberries, and five acres of potatoes.
 These homegrown crops got our family through The Great Depression.
-There was a table by the road where they sold produce to passersby.
+Frank and family set up a table next to the road where they sold produce to passersby.
 Technically it was the first Keller's Farmstand!

 In 1966, Frank Jr. sold the Ogden Avenue farm and purchased a larger farm on 95th Street (now Knoch Knolls Road) in southern Naperville.
-He retired from farming at that time, allowing his two sons, Frank III and Ray, to raise corn, soybeans, oats, hay, and cattle.
+He then retired from farming, allowing his two sons, Frank III and Ray, to raise corn, soybeans, oats, hay, and cattle.
 At that time, they decided to discontinue the dairying.

-During the mid-1980s, with more and more rentable acres disappearing, a large portion of the farm was traded for more farmland in Plainfield.
+During the mid-1980s, more and more rentable acres disappeared.
+Because of that, a large portion of the farm was traded for more farmland in Plainfield.

-Big changes occurred in the late 1990s with plans for a four-lane highway to connect Naperville and Bolingbrook cutting through the middle of the farm.
+- Big changes occurred in the late 1990s with plans for a four-lane highway to connect Naperville and Bolingbrook which cut through the middle of the farm.
 Our family decided to acquire land in Oswego to make up for the loss of the home farm in Naperville.
-One acre was kept to allow the farmstand to remain on Knoch Knolls Road.
+We kept one acre to allow the Naperville Farmstand to remain on the farm property.